oracle/graal/substratevm/LIMITATIONS.md

 Annotations of classes, methods, fields, ... that can be queried at run time.

 ### Support Status: Mostly supported
 Annotations on classes, i.e., `Class.getAnnotation()`, is fully supported.
 Annotations are objects in the native image heap, and annotation attributes are fields of these objects.
-Annotations on methods and fields are not supported, since the reflective `java.lang.reflect.Method` and `java.lang.reflect.Field` objects are not available.
+To use annotations on methods and fields, make them accessible (as `java.lang.reflect.Method` and `java.lang.reflect.Field`) via reflection configuration file (see [Reflection](#Reflection) above).

 Static Initializers
 -------------------